 The DC Semester Program enables outstanding W&M faculty to spend a Fall or Spring semester living, teaching, and researching in Washington, DC.
 It offers you the chance to teach a curriculum built around a topic that you propose, to students you help select.
 Interested students apply to the DC Semester Program through a highly competitive application and interview process so you, along with a selection committee, choose only the most highly qualified students.
 Those selected gain tremendous insight into the field of study through your classes and their related internships.

 The Program gives you the added benefit of having W&M administrators available as a resource throughout the semester.
-The staff of the William & Mary Washington Center works closely with you to:
+The staff of the W&M Washington Center works closely with you to:

 - Find speakers for classes